 To create your own website you need three things: a domain name, specialist software and hosting.
-In other articles, I’ve covered domain names, specialist website building software (I recommend WordPress) so now it’s time to take a look at website hosting.
+In other articles, we’ve covered domain names, specialist website building software (we recommend WordPress) so now it’s time to take a look at web hosting.

 This is a perfectly normal way to go about things.